ivanc4515/repo-test/README.md

 * git init
 * make README file and add it
 * commit the file
-* then past th code fron Github
+* then paste the code fron Github
 *